 - Students should carefully plan the classes that will double count towards both the BS degree and the MS degree.
 Consult the graduate handbook for graduate program rules and requirements.

 - NRE students will generally double count two technical electives (old curriculum) or the Engineering Elective and Math/Science Elective or Free Elective for the new curriculum.
+Both classes must be eligible to count towards the MS program.

 - A maximum of 6 hours of 4000/6000 level classes can be double counted from the BS degree towards the MS degree.